Art

 Brooklyn has long been a canvas for street artists from around the world.
 Emerging in the 1970s alongside the rise of hip-hop culture, graffiti and street art became powerful forms of self-expression and social commentary.

 Over the decades, neighborhoods like Bushwick and Williamsburg transformed regular streets into open-air galleries, with large Brooklyn street art murals and intricate tags that mark up buildings, walls and alleys.
-This artistic movement has grown to symbolize Brooklyn's dynamic cultural vibes, merging local talent with global influences.
+This artistic movement has grown to symbolize Brooklyn's dynamic cultural vibes, merging local talent with global influences, such as the infamous Basquiat paintings.
 NYC is known for creating a unique urban art movement that continues to evolve.

 Now, you may be wondering, “Is street art legal in NYC?”
 While NYC laws state that graffiti is “prohibited in certain instances,” it’s not necessarily illegal to create street art.
 We don’t recommend hosting a DIY Brooklyn graffiti lesson, though.
 Be mindful of others' property and consider taking a Bushwick or Brooklyn street art walking tour, instead.